Blaster (Star Wars): Analysis

 A more recent and advanced development in 2017 involved students at Macquarie University in Australia developed a method of multiplying laser power by the use of diamonds.
 This concept is similar to the fictional kyber crystals used in the Star Wars universe to power up laser weapons from smaller scale weapons (e.g. blasters, lightsabers) to super-scale intensity in the case of the Death Star.
 The Death Star's laser power works in a similar method to this by concentrating multiple light beams into one spot from where they combine into a single beam.
 This beam has been described as more powerful than usual because it can be used for the purpose of destroying/damaging solid objects such as drones and debris that it was compared to the lasers used by the Death Star.

-In episode 236 of Mythbusters, Adam Savage and Jamie Hyneman set out to test whether a person could dodge a blaster bolt fired by a stormtrooper.
+In episode 236 of MythBusters, Adam Savage and Jamie Hyneman set out to test whether a person could dodge a blaster bolt fired by a stormtrooper.
 Adam was able to determine, based on examining footage from the Star Wars films, that the average speed of a blaster bolt was 130-135 mph.
 After building a pneumatic cannon to mimic a blaster and setting up a replica starship passageway, the team tested the myth by firing projectiles at each other from a distance of 40 feet to see if they could be dodged.
 The myth was declared busted when neither participant proved capable of dodging the shots, explaining that the limitations of human reaction time made it impossible to do so.

 Influence

-One prop of Han Solo's blaster was expected to sell at auction for US $200,000–300,000, and another for $500,000.
+One prop of Han Solo's blaster was expected to sell at auction for US$200,000–300,000, and another for $500,000.

-The American Air Force Research Laboratory is currently working on long term developments of aerial laser weapons.
+The American Air Force Research Laboratory is currently working on long-term developments of aerial laser weapons.
 Their aim is to make fighter aircraft laser capable by the year 2030.
 The laser cannons use the same concept of ion-based technology as seen in Star Wars.

 The United States Navy has begun to induct laser weapons in its fleet since late 2014.
 The weapons will be used for both sea-to-air and sea-to-sea purposes.

-Israeli company Rafael Advanced Defense Systems claimed in 2014 that it is close to developing laser shields named Iron Beam, which company spokesman compares by similarity to the lasers of Star Wars.
+Israeli company Rafael Advanced Defense Systems claimed in 2014 that it is close to developing laser shields named Iron Beam, which a company spokesman compared by similarity to the lasers of Star Wars.
 The company claims that Iron Beam can deflect drones, missiles, rockets and mortars.

 In a similar development, Chinese scientists produced laser guns that can disable the sensors of missiles, satellites and other sensor equipped devices.
 The guns are expected to be used by the Chinese military in future warfare and have been compared to Star Wars laser guns.